instructlab/community/CONTRIBUTING.md

 ### Taxonomy

 We welcome contributions in the form of pull requests for documentation updates, skills contributions, knowledge contributions and more.
+Note: knowledge contributions will not be considered at launch but will be accepted at a later date.
 See the [Taxonomy's contribution guide](https://github.com/instruct-lab/taxonomy/blob/main/CONTRIBUTING.md) for more details.

 ### CLI